14 Hill Stations Under 11 hours From Chennai

 Duration: 9 hours

 Ooty really needs no introduction.
 The hill station started gaining popularity after the East India Company occupied it in the 18th century.
-The town that gave the world the game of snooker, Ooty is a popular setting for film shoots too.
+Known as the town that gave the world the game of snooker, Ooty is also a popular setting for film shoots too.
 India’s largest rose garden is also located in Ooty.
 The Mudumalai Tiger Reserve and the Mukurthi National Park are in close proximity to the hill station.
 The vast mountain range makes it suitable for adventure activities including hang gliding, mountain biking and zip-lining.

 Distance from Chennai: 550 Kilometres